From Audience Renting to Asset Sovereignty: The Evolution of "To Sell"

 In the Web2 model, to "sell" is often to rent access to an audience owned by a centralized platform.
 Creators and businesses do not truly own their distribution channels; they pay a "tax" (ads, fees, algorithm changes) to reach their own customers.
 The act of selling is conditional, revocable, and monitored by the platform that owns the marketplace.

-In the Web3 and 4IR context, to "sell" is to transfer sovereign ownership of a digital asset or right directly to a buyer.
-It is the exchange of a cryptographic key that grants verifiable access or ownership without a middleman.
+In the Web3 and 4IR context, to "sell" is to transfer usage rights of a sovereign digital asset to a buyer.
+It is the exchange of a cryptographic key that grants verifiable access or usage rights for a predetermined periodwithout a middleman.

 Comparison of Contexts: